Cemetery Board continues public meetings law violations amid probe by state ethics commission

 The grievance and OGEC oversight fall under a new 2023 law providing citizens an alternative to costly litigation to ensure governing bodies comply with public meetings laws, including requirements for access and notification to members of the news media.

 The CCCD’s attorneys did respond to a separate grievance submitted on Sept.
 10th within the required 21 days.
 However, they claimed they were unaware of the earlier Aug.
-16 grievance, learning of it only on Sept.
+16th grievance, learning of it only on Sept.
 10th.
 Despite this, the attorneys delayed responding to the Aug. grievance until Nov.
 6th—57 days after Sept.
 10th—72 days after the grievance was initially filed.

 The response came after Jones and Wood had been informed of the OGEC’s preliminary investigation over two weeks prior.
+According to CCCD’s attorney, it provided the response by request of an OGEC investigator and on behalf of the public body itself.

 Following the Nov.
 1 announcement of the new manager’s appointment, the Prineville Review submitted its fourth grievance against the current CCCD Board.